Each WordList display shows

 The Frequency display might look like this:

-Here you see the top 8 word-types in a word list based on 480 texts.
-There are 172,107 occurrences of these words (tokens) altogether.
-The Freq. column shows how often each word cropped up (OF appeared 80,383 times in the 480 texts), and the % column tells us that the frequency represents 2.84% of the running words in those texts.
-The Texts column shows that OF comes in 480 texts, that is 100% of the texts used for the word list.
-It has a dispersion value of .99 showing that it is a word spread very evenly through the whole corpus of 480 texts.
+Here you see the top 7 words in a word list based on 480 texts.
+There are 72,028 words altogether but in the screenshot we can only see the first few.
+The Freq. column shows how often each word cropped up (THE looks as if it appeared 72,010 times in the 480 texts), and the % column tells us that the frequency represents 6.07% of the running words in those texts.
+The Texts column shows that THE comes in 480 texts, that is 100% of the texts used for the word list.

 Now let's examine the statistics.